eclipse-iceoryx/iceoryx/doc/error-handling.md

 Currently there are a few occurences in utils where terminate is called directly in case of an error.
 We need to evaluate whether it is possible to replace them all with assert-like constructs such as Expects, Ensures or Assert or something else.

 # Future improvements
-In this section we briefly describe ways to potentially improve or extend functionality of existing error handling components or concepts.
+In this section we briefly describe ways to potentially improve or extend functionality of existing error handling components.
 This list is by no means exhaustive and all suggestions are up for discussion and may be refined further.

+## Logger
+1. The logger could be extended to include logging over a network to a remote server or similar.
+2. Support asynchronous logging.

-## Errorhandler
+## Error Handler
-1. MODERATE: In the future a customizable configuartion is supposed to decide whether and how to continue, but this option is not fully integrated yet.
-2. SEVERE: In the application continue according to a customizable configuration.
+1. Allow customization for MODERATE and SEVERE errors to continue according to a user defined configuartion.
-3. Codes: Note that this may not be the long term solution, as file, line and function information may be added (using \_\_FILE\_\_, \_\_LINE\_\_ and \_\_func\_\_).
+2. Add file, line and function information (using \_\_FILE\_\_, \_\_LINE\_\_ and \_\_func\_\_).
 This would require using macros for the error handler call in a future implementation.
+3. Allow generalized callbacks with variadic arguments.
-4. We should consider changing the order of arguments in a future design (callback and additional arguments last).
-This can be done in a redesign were we provide additional information about the error location as well.
+4. Change the order of arguments in a future design (callback and additional arguments last).
+Providing the callback and potential arguments can be made fully optional this way.
-5. Generalized callback with variadic arguments.
+5. If deactivation or reduced operation (e.g. not handling MODERATE errors) is desired, this partial deactivation should cause no (or at least very little) runtime overhead in the deactivated cases.

 ## Expects and Ensures
-Deactivation in Release mode must be possible.
-It should be possible to leave them active in Release Mode as well if desired.
+Allow deactivation in Release mode, but it should still be possible to leave them active in Release mode as well if desired.
+Deactivation in Debug mode can also be considered but is less critical.
+Deactivation should eliminate all runtime overhead (i.e. condition evaluation).

 ## cxx::expected
-1. It may be worth to consider renaming cxx::expected to cxx::result in the future, which is more in line with languages such as *Rust* and conveys the meaning more clearly.
+1. Consider renaming cxx::expected to cxx::result, which is more in line with languages such as *Rust* and conveys the meaning more clearly.
-2. Improve monadic error  handling to allow for pipelining:
+2. Add has_value (in addition to has_error) for consistency with *cxx::optional*.
+3. Improve the monadic error handling (beyond *and_then*, *or_else*) to allow for better pipelining of multiplie consecutive calls (especially in the success case).
+This requires careful consideration of supported use cases and intended behaviour but can reduce control flow code (if ... else ...) in error cases considerably.